 Respond to the complainant.
 If the complaint involved discrimination or harassment, the response shall be in writing and shall be submitted within 180 days after the president received the complaint.

+No Retaliation.
 The school district prohibits retaliation against any person for filing a complaint or for participating in the complaint procedure in good faith.

+Bad Faith or Serial Filings.
+The purpose of the complaint procedure is to resolve complaints at the lowest level possible within the chain of command.
+Individuals who file complaints (a) without a good faith intention to attempt to resolve the issues raised; (b) for the purpose of adding administrative burden; (c) at a volume unreasonable to expect satisfactory resolution; or (c) for purposes inconsistent with the efficient operations of the district may be dismissed by the superintendent without providing final resolution other than noting the dismissal.
+There is no appeal from dismissals made pursuant to this section.

 Adopted on: _______________